-MEETING ABSTRACT

-Open Access

-PW03-018 - Efficacy of Anakinra in recurrent pericarditis

-M Finetti^{1}, A Insalaco2, L Cantarini3, M D'Alessandro1, A Meini4, L Breda5, M Alessio6, P Picco1, A Martini1, M Gattorno1
+POSTER PRESENTATION Open Access PReS-FINAL-2333: Long term efficacy of interleukin-1 receptor antagonist (anakinra) in a multicentric cohort of patients affected by idiopathic recurrent pericarditis M Finetti^{1}, A Insalaco2, L Cantarini3, M D'Alessandro1, A Meini4, L Breda5, M Alessio6, P Picco1, A Martini1, M Gattorno1 From 20th Pediatric Rheumatology European Society (PReS) Congress Ljubljana, Slovenia.
+25-29 September 2013 Introduction Recurrent pericarditis represents an important complication of acute pericarditis.
+Therapeutic approach during recurrences consists of NSAID (non-steroidal anti-inflammatory drugs) administration.

-From 7th Congress of International Society of Systemic Auto-Inflammatory Diseases (ISSAID) Lausanne, Switerland.
-22-26 May 2013

-Introduction

-Recurrent pericarditis represents an important complication of acute pericarditis.
-Therapeutic approach during recurrences consists of NSAID administration.
 However steroid is often necessary to control disease flares.
-IL-1 inhibitors efficacy has been anecdotally described as effective in the control of the disease in steroid-dependent and Colchicine-resistant patients.

-Objectives

-To evaluate the long term response to treatment with Anakinra (IL-1 receptor antagonist) in multicenter cohort of patients affected by idiopathic recurrent pericarditis.

-Methods

-Fifteen patients (12 pediatrics and 3 adults; M:F=11:4) affected by idiopathic recurrent pericarditis and followed by 6 different national referral centers were enrolled in the study.
-The mean age was 22 years (range 9-60 yrs); mean age at onset was 16 years (5-49 yrs), mean age at the beginning of treatment was 19 years (6-56 yrs).
-All patients received an initial dosage of 1-2 mg/Kg/die.
-All the patients presented steroiddependence and 14 of them had received Colchicine during history disease.
-Outcomes evaluated in our study were i)response to Anakinra, defined as resolution of pericardial symptoms associated to normalization of laboratory-instrumental findings after first administration of the drug; ii)long term remission during IL-1 receptor antagonist regimen defined as absence of relapses during monotherapy; iii)resolution after Anakinra discontinuation.

-Results

-All the patients that received Anakinra during active disease (13 pts) presented a dramatic therapeutic response featured by a very rapid disappearance of precordial pain, fever, rub and normalization of acute phase reactants within a few hours from drug administration.
-Continuous therapy allowed rapid tapering and then discontinuation of steroid, Colchicine and NSAID administration.
-During continuous daily treatment (mean FU=11 months, range 5-17 months), no patient presented a relapse of the disease; 14 patients started tapering and 8 of them experienced a relapse (mean time since tapering start to relapse=9 months, range 2-17 months).
-In all patients, disease flare was successfully and quickly controlled by daily full-dose administration of Anakinra, without the requirement of any steroid treatment.
-A total of 10 flares have been observed in these 8 patients.
-In 5 patients Anakinra was successfully discontinued after 24 months of treatment (range 17-32 months).
+IL-1 inhibitors efficacy has been anecdotally described as effective in the control of the disease in steroid-dependent and colchicineresistant patients.
+Objectives To evaluate the long term response to treatment with anakinra (IL-1 receptor antagonist) in a multicenter cohort of patients (pts) affected by idiopathic recurrent pericarditis.
+Methods Fifteen pts (12 pediatrics, 3 adults; M:F = 11:4) followed by 6 national referral centers were enrolled in the study.
+The mean age was 22 years (range 8-60 yrs); mean age at onset 16 years (5-49 yrs), mean age at the beginning of treatment 19 years (6-56 yrs).
+All pts received an initial dosage of 1-2 mg/Kg/die.
+All pts were steroid-dependent and 14 of them had received colchicine.
+Recurrence was documented in patients who presented typical chest pain and 1 or more of the following signs: fever, rubs, electrocardiographic changes, pericardial effusion, increase of acute phase reactants.
+Outcomes evaluated in our study were i)response to anakinra, defined as resolution of pericardial symptoms associated to normalization of laboratory-instrumental findings after first administration of the drug; ii)long term remission during IL-1 receptor antagonist regimen defined as absence of relapses during monotherapy; iii)resolution after anakinra discontinuation.
+Results All pts that received anakinra during active disease (13 pts) presented a dramatic response with a very rapid disappearance of precordial pain, fever, rubs and normalization of acute phase reactants within a few hours from drug administration.
+Continuous therapy allowed rapid tapering and then discontinuation of steroid, colchicine and NSAID.
+During continuous daily treatment (mean FU = 12 months, range 5-17 months), no pt presented a relapse of the disease; 14 pts started tapering and 8 of them experienced a relapse (mean time since tapering start to relapse = 9 months, range 2-17 months).
+In all pts disease flare was successfully and quickly controlled by daily full-dose administration of anakinra, without the requirement of any steroid treatment.
+A total of 10 flares has been observed in these 8 pts.
+In 5 pts Anakinra was successfully discontinued after 24 months of treatment (range 17-32 months).
 The mean time of remission since the withdrawn of the drug is now 12 months (range 2-24 months).
-At the last follow-up all patients were in remission.
-Two patients are still receiving daily administration of Anakinra as monotherapy.
-In 8 patients Anakinra tapering is ongoing.
+At the last follow-up all pts were in remission.
+Three pts are still receiving daily administration of anakinra as monotherapy.
+In 7 patients anakinra tapering is ongoing.
+1Unit II Pediatrics, G. Gaslini Institute, Genoa, Italy Full list of author information is available at the end of the article

 Conclusion

-The long term use of Anakinra in monotherapy is associated to a persistent control of clinical-laborator-istic-instrumental features of idiopathic recurrent pericarditis.
-In almost 50% of the patients reactivation of clinical manifestations during Anakinra tapering was observed.
+The long term use of anakinra in monotherapy is associated to a persistent control of clinical-laboratoristic-instrumental features of idiopathic recurrent pericarditis.
+In almost 50% of the patients reactivation of clinical manifestations during anakinra tapering was observed.

 Disclosure of interest

 None declared.